-The negatively charged kaons can stop inside the target or interact at low energies, giving birth of a series of processes we plan to study.
-Among these, a key-role is played by the production of $\Lambda(1405)$ which can decay into $\Sigma^0 \pi^0$, $\Sigma^+ \pi^-$ or $\Sigma^- \pi^+$.
-We plan to study all these three channels in the same data taking.
+of $\Lambda(1405)$ which can decay into $\Sigma^0 \pi^0$, $\Sigma^+ \pi^-$ or $\Sigma^- \pi^+$.
+We study all these three channels in the same data taking.
 Another important item is represented by the debated case of the "kaonic nuclear clusters", especially the K-pp, and K- -ppn ones.
-We can study these channels by measuring their decays to Λp and to Λd .
-In the same time, many other kaon-nuclei processes will be investigated, either for the first time, or in order to obtain more accurate results than those actually reported in literature.
-Cross sections, branching ratios, rare hyperon decay processes colud be investigated, taking advantage of the unique kaon-beam quality delivered by DA Φ NE and of the unique characteristics of the planned implemented AMADEUS dedicated setup.
+We study these channels by measuring their decays to Λp and to Λd .
+In the same time, many other kaon-nuclei processes are investigated, either for the first time, or in order to obtain more accurate results than those actually reported in literature.
+Cross sections, branching ratios, rare hyperon decay processes are investigated, taking advantage of the unique kaon-beam quality delivered by DA Φ NE.

-As targets to be employed, we plan to use gaseous ones, like d, 3He or 4He and solid ones as C, Be or Li.
 In the summer of 2012 a first dedicated target, half cylinder done in pure carbon was realized and installed inside the Drift Chamber of KLOE as a first setup towards the realization of AMADEUS (see Figure 5).
 The target thickness was optimized to have a maximum of stopped kaons (about 24% of the generated ones) without degrading too much the energy of resulting charged particles inside the target material.
 In the period of data taking a total integrated luminosity of about 90 pb-1 was achieved.
 The ongoing analysis of these data will provide new insights in the low-energy interactions of charged kaons in the nuclear matter.